simontorres/goodman_user_manual/user_manual/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+To Do
+   - complete acknowledgement
+   - Add License
+   - Make sure titles are not left in the bottom of a page and the content in the next.

 Welcome to Goodman HTS Pipeline User Manual
 ===========================================